 DevSecOps: Integrating Security Across SDLC

-Each evolution brought a new outlook, as project managers continued to look for a one-stop approach for managing SDLC.
+Each evolution brought a new outlook as project managers continued to look for a one-stop approach for managing SDLC.
 This was until the developments culminated in DevOps.

-DevSecOps overcomes this limitation of viewing security as a separate component of SDLC.
-It fills the gap by integrating security with development and operations, thereby optimizing the effort and cost of remediation.
+DevSecOps overcomes this limitation of keeping security as a separate component of SDLC.
+It fills the gap by integrating security with development and operations, optimizing the effort and cost of remediation.
 As we go ahead, we go into the details to understand more about DevSecOps and why the DevOps to DevSecOps transition is essential for managing the software development life cycle of the future.